 Gonadotropins: Gonadotropin Releasing Hormone (GnRH): Produced by the Hypothalamus, it enables the production of LH and FSH.

 Gonadotropins: the hormones produced by the pituitary gland that control reproductive function.
 They are part of the reproductive cycle, i.e. FSH and LH.

-Human Chorionic Gonadotropin (hCG): A drug that helps to mature eggs and stimulate ovulation.
+Human Chorionic Gonadotropin (HCG): A drug that helps to mature eggs and is often used as a ‘trigger’.

 Hydrosalpinx: Fluid in the fallopian tube.

 Hypothalamus: A specialised gland in the brain that orchestrates the body’s hormonal changes.